infolis/infoLink/CODE.md

 # Notes on the code base

+## Algorithm contract

+*MUST* have public constructors (not package-local, i.e. without explicit modifier)

-## Skipping tests involving the frontend
+## Skipping tests involving the frontend or GESIS' network

 1) Add code to tests to mark them as remote